-•A “cookie” is a piece of information that is stored on your computer’s hard drive.
-It records how you move your way around a website so that, when you revisit that website, it can present tailored options based on information stored about your last visit.
-They can be used to analyse traffic and for advertising and marketing purposes.
+A "cookie" is a piece of information that is stored on your computer's hard drive if you agree to this and which records how you move your way around a website so that, when you revisit that website, it can present tailored options based on the information stored about your last visit.
+Cookies can also be used to analyse traffic and for advertising and marketing purposes.

-To check or change the types of cookies you accept, you can usually alter them in your browser settings.
-You can block cookies at any time by setting your browser to refuse the setting of all or some cookies.
-However, if your browser settings block all cookies (including essential cookies) you may not be able to access all or parts of our site.
+We are required to obtain your consent for all non-essential cookies used on our website.
+You can block cookies (including essential cookies) at any time by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
+However, if you use your browser settings to block essential cookies you may not be able to access all or parts of our site.